awsdocs/aws-cpp-developer-guide/doc_source/examples-iam-server-certificates.rst

 ######################################

 .. meta::
-   :description: How to set, get, and delete a policy for an Amazon S3 bucket.
+   :description: How to manage AWS IAM server certificates.
-   :keywords: AWS for C++ SDK code examples, bucket policies
+   :keywords: iam

 To enable HTTPS connections to your website or application on AWS, you need an SSL/TLS *server certificate*.
 You can use a server certificate provided by |acmlong| or one that you obtained from